Inflammation: Atherosclerosis

-Atherosclerosis, formerly considered a bland lipid storage disease, actually involves an ongoing inflammatory response.
-Recent advances in basic science have established a fundamental role for inflammation in mediating all stages of atherosclerosis from initiation through progression and, ultimately, the thrombotic complications from it.
-These new findings provide important links between risk factors and the mechanisms of atherogenesis.
-Clinical studies have shown that this emerging biology of inflammation in atherosclerosis applies directly to human patients.
-Elevation in markers of inflammation predicts outcomes of patients with acute coronary syndromes, independently of myocardial damage.
-In addition, low-grade chronic inflammation, as indicated by levels of the inflammatory marker C-reactive protein, prospectively defines risk of atherosclerotic complications, thus adding to prognostic information provided by traditional risk factors.
+Atherosclerosis, formerly considered a lipid storage disorder, is now understood as a chronic inflammatory condition involving the arterial walls.
+Research has established a fundamental role for inflammation in mediating all stages of atherosclerosis from initiation through progression and, ultimately, the thrombotic complications from it.
+These new findings reveal links between traditional risk factors like cholesterol levels and the underlying mechanisms of atherogenesis.

+Clinical studies have shown that this emerging biology of inflammation in atherosclerosis applies directly to people.
+For instance, elevation in markers of inflammation predicts outcomes of people with acute coronary syndromes, independently of myocardial damage.
+In addition, low-grade chronic inflammation, as indicated by levels of the inflammatory marker C-reactive protein, prospectively defines risk of atherosclerotic complications, thus adding to prognostic information provided by traditional risk factors, such as LDL levels.

 Moreover, certain treatments that reduce coronary risk also limit inflammation.
-In the case of lipid lowering with statins, the anti-inflammatory effect does not appear to correlate with reduction in low-density lipoprotein levels.
-These new insights on inflammation contribute to the etiology of atherosclerosis, and the practical clinical applications in risk stratification and the targeting of therapy for atherosclerosis.
+Notably, lipid-lowering medications such as statins have shown anti-inflammatory effects, which may contribute to their efficacy beyond just lowering LDL levels.
+This emerging understanding of inflammation's role in atherosclerosis has had significant clinical implications, influencing both risk stratification and therapeutic strategies.

+Emerging treatments

+Recent developments in the treatment of atherosclerosis have focused on addressing inflammation directly.
+New anti-inflammatory drugs, such as monoclonal antibodies targeting IL-1β, have been studied in large clinical trials, showing promising results in reducing cardiovascular events.
+These drugs offer a potential new avenue for treatment, particularly for patients who do not respond adequately to statins.
+However, concerns about long-term safety and cost remain significant barriers to widespread adoption.

+Connection to depression

+Inflammatory processes can be triggered by negative cognition or their consequences, such as stress, violence, or deprivation.
+Negative cognition may therefore contribute to inflammation, which in turn can lead to depression.
+A 2019 meta-analysis found that chronic inflammation is associated with a 30% increased risk of developing major depressive disorder, supporting the link between inflammation and mental health.